-A good sales message is important because it helps to promote conversation that focuses on the customer, their needs, and how your product or service can meet those needs.
-A lot of companies make the mistake of devoting all their time to coming up with taglines and descriptions of their product’s features and functions.
+A good sales message is important.
+It helps to promote conversation that focuses on the customer, their needs, and how your product or service can meet those needs.
+A lot of companies make the mistake of devoting all of their time to coming up with taglines and descriptions of their product’s features and functions.
 While this is effective, it’s not always enough to be successful.
 A company needs to come up with a framework that encourages and cultivates customer conversation.

 Why a sales messaging framework is important

-A solid framework for your sales message will help drive productivity by showing the customer exactly what you and your product or service can do for them personally.
-The best way to do this is to come up with a one-page summary, encompassing the most important aspects of your sales message.
+A solid sales messaging framework will help drive productivity.
+It will show the customer exactly what you and your product or service can do for them personally.
+The best way to do this is to come up with a one-page summary.
+This should encompass the most important aspects of your sales message.
 This can then be used by your sales and marketing team on all platforms.
 It should be a repeatable process that can be adapted to suit each potential customer.

 Lined out below are the aspects you should include in your framework to get the maximum effect from your sales message.

 This section details the questions that should be asked to find out if the potential customer can profitably benefit from your product.
 Looking at your customer’s own core differentiation and unique selling points will help to figure out questions to ask to see if your product or service is something that they need and that will work in their advantage.
 This is a good way to discover a customer’s pain points and how your product can lead to a solution for them.

 This is where you detail what a good product or service should entail in terms of benefits to the customer and capabilities of the product itself.
 You don’t necessarily mention your own product specifically.
 You are giving the potential customer an idea of what they should be looking for as a solution to their issues.
 If you can integrate your sales message through the value drivers and differentiation that is needed in the solution, then it will be unconsciously in your prospective customer’s mind.
 Ready to become conscious when you give them the details about your product.